Prepare your environment

 - You must associate the custom security groups with the VPC that the cluster will be installed into.
 Your custom security groups cannot be associated with another VPC.

 - You might need to request additional quota for your VPC if you are adding additional custom security groups.
-For information on AWS quota requirements for ROSA, see Required AWS service quotas in Prepare your environment.
+For information on AWS quota requirements for Red Hat OpenShift Service on AWS see Required AWS service quotas in Prepare your environment.
 For information on requesting an AWS quota increase, see Requesting a quota increase.

-During cluster deployment, Red Hat OpenShift Service on AWS requires a minimum bandwidth of 120 Mbps between cluster resources and public internet resources.
+During cluster deployment, Red Hat OpenShift Service on AWS requires a minimum bandwidth of 120 Mbps between cluster infrastructure and the public internet or private network locations that provide deployment artifacts and resources.
 When network connectivity is slower than 120 Mbps (for example, when connecting through a proxy) the cluster installation process times out and deployment fails.

-After deployment, network requirements are determined by your workload.
+After cluster deployment, network requirements are determined by your workload.
 However, a minimum bandwidth of 120 Mbps helps to ensure timely cluster and operator upgrades.

-If you are using a firewall to control egress traffic from your Red Hat OpenShift Service on AWS, you must configure your firewall to grant access to the certain domain and port combinations below.
+If you are using a firewall to control egress traffic from your Red Hat OpenShift Service on AWS cluster, you must configure your firewall to grant access to the certain domain and port combinations below.
 Red Hat OpenShift Service on AWS requires this access to provide a fully managed OpenShift service.

 Prerequisites